qqbethdavid/Recon_website/README.md

  ### AquaMaps
  Learn to program so you can shadow Nina.
 By October onwards there will be no Minderoo or big deliverables.
+ Beth and Armi expected to learn the AquaMaps process.